 Halloween Jeopardy Questions and Answers

-I’ve created two complete Halloween Jeopardy games complete with questions, answers, daily doubles, and final Jeopardy questions.
+I’ve created three complete Halloween Jeopardy games complete with questions, answers, daily doubles, and final Jeopardy questions.

 - Movies with Witches for $200 – Rhyming movie about a trio of witches.
 (What is Hocus Pocus?)